arnog/tecendil-js/README.md

 ## Mode Files

 The mode files describe how a transcription to Tengwar is to be performed.
-The current collection includes several modes for English, a Spanish mode, Quenya, Sindarin and more.
+The current collection includes several modes for English, Spanish, Italian, Quenya, Sindarin and more.

 ## Localization Strings